hepplerj/Dissertation/introduction.dissertation.Heppler.md

     email: jason.heppler@gmail.com
 ...

+> A geographer speaks as though his knowledge of space and place were derived
+> exclusively from books, maps, aerial photographs, and structured field
+> surveys.
+He writes as though people were endowed with mind and vision and no
+> other sense with which to apprehend the world and find meaning in it.
+He and
+> the architect-planner tend to assume familiarity---the fact that we are
+> oriented in space and at home in place---rather than describe and try to
+> understand what "being-in-the-world" is truly like.
+>
+> ---Yi-Fu Tuan^[Yi-Fu Tuan, *Space and Place: The Perspective of Experience* (Minneapolis:
+University of Minnesota Press, 1997): 200-201.
+]

+> The word "nature" is a notorious semantic and metaphysical trap.
+>
+> ---Leo Marx^[Leo Marx, "The Idea of Nature in America," *Daedulus* 137:2 (Spring 2008): 9.]

 This is a story about a place in flux.

 Wallace Stegner no longer recognized Santa Clara Valley in 1965.
 From his home